-We wonder how many of you have clicked into this project to find and easy way of how to clean mortar from bricks and avoid having to do this awful job.....?
+We wonder how many of you have clicked into this project to find an easy way of how to clean mortar from bricks and avoid having to do this awful job?

-Sorry, there isn’t one!
+Unfortunately we have to say now that sorry, there just isn’t one!
 Unless, like us, you get someone else to do it!

-There are several reasons why old used bricks will need to be cleaned but in the majority of cases it will probably be down to the construction of an extension and the fact that it needs to blend with the existing property its being joined to, or just down to the fact that you like a particular style or colour of brick.
+There are several reasons why old used bricks need to be cleaned of old mortar but in most cases it will probably be down to the construction of an extension that needs to match the property it’s being joined to in terms of the bricks used or just down to the fact that you like a particular style or colour of brick.

-In the case of a new property, it may be stipulated by the local planning department that it needs to match the look of existing properties in the area and so bricks of the same style will need to be sourced.
+In the case of a new property, it may be stipulated by the local planning department that it needs to match the look of existing properties in the area and so bricks of the same style then need to be used.

-Most companies wil either supply them cleaned or uncleaned.
+Most companies or this type either supply them cleaned or uncleaned.
 The cleaned bricks will have had a professional sprucing up, removing old mortar and stains whereas uncleaned bricks are bought as they come, normally covered in mortar and dirt meaning it’s up to you to clean them.

 As you may imagine the cleaning process is very labour intensive so cleaned bricks are a fair bit more expensive than non-cleaned.

-If you want to remove mortar excess and spills from bricks then there is really only two ways to do this:
+If you want to remove mortar excess and spills from bricks or blocks then there are really only two ways to do this:

 - Using a hammer and bolster and a wire brush